JN-gith/Hardware/README.md

 *Rev.F is confirmed to come in ver3.22 sticks, but that doesn't leave a gap for Rev.E.
 It's wildly guessed that they may both appear under 3.22.
 ^Version number seen in the wild, IC unconfirmed.

-### The correct way of referring to DDR4 memory specifications:
+### The correct way of referring to DDR4 and DDR5 memory specifications:

 I'm going to actually talk you through, what the argument is all about.
 So let's take this kit of DDR4-3600 memory from Crucial as an example.
 It's listed as DDR4-3600 and this is what you'll see when you buy this memory everywhere online.
 You know it says DDR4-3200/3600/3800 but how memory actually works relies on its clock cycle.
 So a clock cycle is a standard square wave that goes up down up down up down. ![afbeelding](https://user-images.githubusercontent.com/76516169/124127260-cc65fa80-da7b-11eb-8560-f20b7894d7bf.png)